Gabriel Medina gives up the first stages of the WSL to take care of his mental health | surfing

 After winning the undisputed third world championship in 2021, in the midst of a troubled year in his personal life, Gabriel Medina is out of at least the first two stages of this season of the World Surf League (WSL), which starts this Saturday, in Pipeline, in Hawaii to treat mental health and a hip injury.
-In his social networks, the surfer from Maresias announced that he has been undergoing psychological treatment and still does not know when he will be able to return to competition.
+In his social networks and in an official note, the surfer from Maresias announced that he has been undergoing psychological treatment and still does not know when he will be able to return to competition.

 + WSL announces schedule with Trestles final